anirudhNukala/anirudhNukala/README.md

 - 👋 Hi, I’m @anuk1244
-- 👀 I’m interested in learning programming skills before college
+- 👀 I’m interested in learning programming skills for an internship
-- 🌱 I’m currently learning JavaScript, HTML, CSS
+- 🌱 I’m currently learning JavaScript, C/C#/C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me ...
+- 📫 How to reach me anirudh.nukala@gmail.com

 <!---
 anuk1244/anuk1244 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.